-Unless there’s an underlying medical reason — which we’ll mention later in the post — cats pant in cars because their heart rate is elevated and they’re stressed.
-Generally, cats hate car rides.
-They’re anxious travellers.
-They’re territorial, too, and don’t take kindly to being trapped in a carrier, clipped onto a strange smelling seat and taken out of their territory, their kingdom to somewhere new.
+Unless there’s an underlying medical reason — which we’ll mention later in this post — cats pant in cars because their heart rate is elevated and they’re stressed.
+This is similar to how people sometimes experience rapid breathing when they’re in a stressful situation.

 How to Stop a Cat Noisy Breathing in the Car

 You can help to reduce the stress of a car journey weeks before you even turn the ignition and roll off the driveway.
-And after all, it’s in your best interests as it means the cat will be less likely to not only start panting but swiping claws, bearing teeth and yowling, too.
-Obviously, we don’t always have the luxury of advanced notice when it comes to transporting our pets but if you do have a trip planned then use the time beforehand to your advantage.
+And after all, it’s in your best interests as it means the cat will be less likely to start panting, swiping claws, bearing teeth, and yowling.

 Pick a pet carrier that’s the correct size for your cat.
-It should be big enough that they’re able to stand up, lie down and turn around comfortably.
+It should be big enough for them to stand up, lie down, and turn around comfortably.

 Ask the question — should I get a hard or soft cat carrier?